 One of the most compelling reasons to get more people engaged is simply how big of an impact a few new voices can make.
 Whether you find someone who ends up writing a consequential letter to a newspaper or someone who happens to have a great connection to the elected official you hope to meet with, just one new champion can make all the difference.

 As the United States federal budget currently stands, a nominal amount of available money is spent on global health, and even less is spent on vaccines.
-If we, as Shot@Life champions, are able to demonstrate to legislators how vital vaccines are in preventing unnecessary childhood deaths, we might be able to tap into a little bit more of that budget.
+If we, as Shot@Life champions, are able to demonstrate to legislators how vital vaccines are in preventing unnecessary childhood deaths, we might be able to tap into little bit more of that budget.
 When Shot@Life champions meet with legislators, the extra push from a few new advocates may be just what is needed to shift legislative priorities and increase the United States vaccination budget.

 Shot@Life has accomplished what it has so far because our champions care about each other and the world.
 Recruiting just a few more of these empathetic leaders could build the momentum we need to eradicate vaccine-preventable diseases for good.
 To ensure children around the world have access to lifesaving vaccines, we need all the help we can get.

 So, text your friend who was ranting to you about anti-vaxxers yesterday, or email the president of the global health club at your university.
 Who knows?
-Maybe they’ll be the one to convince a crucial legislator that every child deserves a shot at a healthy life.
+Maybe they’ll be the one to convince a crucial legislator that every child deserves a shot at a healthy life

 Ready to broaden your impact with Shot@Life?
 Register for one of our upcoming 2021 Champion online training sessions and share with your fellow advocates today!